 Once the MDT server setup is done, you need to create a USB stick and send the location where machines should be deployed.
 Or even better, have the staff/user on the location just download the boot image ISO, and create the USB stick themselves via tools like Rufus or plain PowerShell.

 While WinPE does not support wireless by default, limited support can be added with some creativity 🙂 See this post by Brooks Peppin: https://brookspeppin.com/2019/06/06/enable-full-wifi-support-in-winpe-for-dell-systems-in-mdt/

 Going Fancy #2 – Adding Internet PXE and P2P Support

 Its a shameless plug for sure (since I work there), but via solutions from 2Pint Software you can extend the MDT/PSD platform with an Internet-based PXE server (not free), as well as P2P support via BranchCache (free).

-Having central PXE support simplifies updates and downloads of the MDT boot image, and adding support for BranchCache reduces the network impact if you are deploying a few machines at the same location.
-Basically only one client need to download the image, and then it can share that image with others in that location.
+Having central PXE support simplifies updates and downloads of the MDT boot image and adding support for BranchCache reduces the network impact if you are deploying a few machines at the same location.
+Basically, only one client needs to download the image, and then it can share that image with others in that location.

-The PSD open source extension for MDT was developed by the following people:
+The PSD open-source extension for MDT was developed with help from the following people:

 - Mikael Nystrom (@mikael_nystrom)